Last updated on January 8th, 2021 at 06:07 am

 - Phone/tablet stand

 - Safety glasses and a tray

 MEL Science Kit Unboxing Video

 MEL Science starter kit and chemistry set was nice enough to send us a free box to review.
-Here’s a video I recorded to help you see what you can expect in box for your kids:
+Hopefully you find this video of my Mel Chemistry review helpful!
+Check it out to see what you can expect in box for your kids:

 Convinced your kids are going to love this as much as my daughter did?
-Sign up for MEL Chemistry now to get the Starter Kit and VR headset for free!
+Sign up for MEL Science now to get the Starter Kit and VR headset for free!

 KiwiCo vs MEL Science: What are the key differences?